A&S Dean's Office

 Prior to Tufts, Ellise was the Director of Academic Services at Olin College of Engineering and worked there with the Provost and faculty on financial, operational, and diversity and inclusion initiatives.
 Previously she spent three years with Babson College's Graduate School of Business Admissions office as the Director of Operations, where she managed reporting, event planning, and recruitment outreach efforts.
 Ellise was also the Director of the Commonwealth Institute’s Women of Ethnic Diversity Initiative, supporting women entrepreneurs as they grew their businesses by recruiting women, implementing programs, and raising funds.
 Ellise holds a PhD in Education from University of Massachusetts, Boston.

-As Dean of Student Affairs and Chief Student Affairs Officer, Dean Lizarríbar oversees multiple important student-facing departments for the Schools of Arts, Sciences and Engineering, including the Office of Student Affairs, Residential Life, Campus Life, Health and Wellness, and the Career Center.
+As Dean of Students and Chief Student Life Officer, Dean Lizarríbar oversees multiple important student-facing departments for the Schools of Arts, Sciences and Engineering, including the Office of Student Life, Residential Life, Campus Life, Health and Wellness, and the Career Center.

 Camille brings a wealth of experience in the areas of student affairs, academia, and law.
 Before joining Tufts in July 2020, she served as Dean of Student Affairs and Senior Associate Dean of Yale College, where she had led and oversaw the student affairs division since 2016.
 From 2010 to 2016, she was the Residential College Dean of Yale’s Ezra Stiles College and advised over 500 undergraduate students on academic and co-curricular matters.
 She also served as Dean of the First-Year Scholars at Yale Program from 2013 to 2016, where she advised students from under-resourced schools and low-income backgrounds during their summer before matriculation, and designed and implemented related programs and initiatives, including diversity trainings for student counselors.
 In addition to her administrative roles, Camille has taught at Yale, Harvard, and Centro de Estudios Avanzados de Puerto Rico y el Caribe in San Juan.
 She has worked as an attorney in both private practice and government, and was a clerk in the Federal District Court, District of Puerto Rico.
 Finally, Camille has coupled her expertise in law and her skill at languages as a translator in the private sector and as a court interpreter for the District and Superior courts in the Boston metropolitan area.